V4Fire/Client/src/components/form/b-form/README.md

 #### reset

-Resets the default values for all related components.
+Resets the values to default for all related components.

 #### validate